Mayo Clinic Alix School of Medicine: Selectives

 A unique feature of the MCASOM curriculum are the selectives, which have been shown to increase medical student academic productivity and the desire to conduct future research.
 There are twenty-eight undesignated weeks between blocks spread out during the first two years.
 Twelve of these weeks can be used as vacation or for dedicated USMLE Step 1 study time.
 The other sixteen must be spent doing something medically-related for at least 20 hours per week—these are termed selectives.
 Selectives allow students to shadow physicians, learn surgical skills, volunteer in free clinics, remediate courses, or do research.
 Each student is eligible for up to $1,500 in travel funding per year in order to visit other Mayo Clinic campuses, present research, or serve indigent patients.
-Established selective options include the Bounce Day course in emergency preparedness, Regenerative Medicine and Surgery, and Mission:BRAIN global health trips with Professor of Neurologic Surgery Dr. Alfredo Quiñones-Hinojosa.
+Established selective options include the Bounce Day course in emergency preparedness, Regenerative Medicine and Surgery, and Mission:BRAIN global health trips with Professor of Neurologic Surgery Alfredo Quiñones-Hinojosa.